goperreault/goperreault.github.io/janeswalktour.md

 **Alliance Française Toronto**

 This non-profit organization aims to “embody the current value of humanism, respect for linguistics, and cultural diversity” (Alliance Française, n.d.).
 Their service towards the community includes a French language school offering diverse cultural activities and courses to promote the language and bilingualism.
 Indeed, they cater to not only school children, but adults with different levels of French language abilities (Alliance Française, n.d.).
 Their commitment shows how the diversity of learning is important to maintain a strong community within a large metropolis.
-Franco-Ontarian make up not only decedents of New France, but also people from other French speaking countries.
+Franco-Ontarians make up not only decedents of New France, but also people from other French speaking countries.

 **Université de l'Ontario Français**